 Walking Enhances a Reduced Calorie Diet to improve Fat Loss in Overweight and Obese Adults

-As if you ahem not figured from the title of my blog.
+As if you have not figured from the title of my blog.
 Honestly, it is just common sense that walking or other forms of moderate exercise will help with weight loss.
 As an advocate for walking for fitness, I am always looking for pieces of research to back up my theory.
 Today, I found one such publication.

 It has long been believed that increased physical activity helps with weight loss, but it is also acknowledged that exercise only accounts for 80 percent or less of weight loss.
-That being said, it can still have a significant effect on over all weight loss and maintenance, so ignoring it can have an equal but adverse effect.
+That being said, it can still have a significant effect on overall weight loss and maintenance, so ignoring it can have an equal but adverse effect.
 In other words, exercise is still important.

 The study of the question was published in the August 2017 copy of the Journal of Nutrition.
 The study was a simple 12-week study that investigated the effects of an energy-restricted diet with and without moderate walking on body weight, body composition, resting energy expenditure, and endocrine and cardiometabolic risk variables in overweight and obese participants.
 It truly is an ambitious study.

-After the 12 week intervention, Both groups lost body fat, but the walking group lost 1.8 Kgs more than the diet along group.
+After the 12 week intervention, Both groups lost body fat, but the walking group lost 1.8 Kgs more than the diet-along group.
 The decrease in body weight was accompanied by a significant reduction in total fat mass.
 Diastolic blood pressure, mean arterial pressure, LDL cholesterol, and non-HDL cholesterol were similarly significantly improved by both interventions.
 In the walking group, insulin and the homeostasis model assessment of insulin resistance index were also significantly reduced.
-Serum free triiodothyronine was significantly decreased, and serum cortisol was significantly increased in both groups.
+Serum-free triiodothyronine was significantly decreased, and serum cortisol was significantly increased in both groups.

 Participation in a 12-week weight-loss study resulted in significant reductions in body weight and fat mass and was associated with significant improvements in biomarkers for cardiovascular disease risk.
-Additional moderate walking enhanced the effects of a reduced calorie diet on fat loss and serum insulin.
+Additional moderate walking enhanced the effects of a reduced-calorie diet on fat loss and serum insulin.
 It makes sense that this same exercise would reduce insulin resistance and help increase the effects of a diet.